Meet Our Faculty and Staff

-First, while they include leading scholars in environmental and natural resources law, most do not limit themselves to these fields, but bring interest and involvement in related fields of law to their teaching as well.
+First, while they include leading scholars in environmental, natural resources, and energy law, most do not limit themselves to these fields, but bring interest and involvement in related fields of law to their teaching as well.

 Second, they seek to integrate issues of pollution control and resource allocation in their teaching.

 Third, they bring to this task perspectives shaped by their wide experience.